Why attend the Diversity Forum?

 You Belong in Graduate School

-You may not know anyone with a master’s or PhD, but that doesn’t mean you can’t be the first.
-Graduate school can feel like a mystery, especially if you're from a community where advanced degrees aren’t the norm.
-But graduate education isn’t just for the privileged few.
-It’s for leaders, thinkers, and changemakers like you.
+You might not know someone with a master’s or PhD, but that doesn’t mean you can’t be the first.
+Graduate education is for leaders, problem-solvers, educators, and community builders.
+That includes you!

-The Diversity Forum helps demystify graduate school and shows you that it’s possible—and within reach.
+The Diversity Forum helps you envision yourself in graduate school, and shows you how to get there.

 What to Expect